LWHYC/RPR-Loc/README.md

 You could download the processed StructSeg task1 dataset from [BaiDu Yun](https://pan.baidu.com/s/1VV8VqJ39wKvlF-mh8b6IVg?pwd=ic6g) or Google Drive (wait a minute) in `data/` and unzip it.
 ## Training
 Run `train/train_position.py`.
-The config is in `config`, containing 4 files for coarse/fine & pancreas/head and neck dataset.
+The config is in `config/`, containing 4 files for coarse/fine & pancreas/head and neck dataset.